NBA Draft

 (1) Chicago Bulls: 94 (out of 100) Compatibility Rating

 *Editors note: Billy Donovan stepped down as head coach of the Bulls on April 21st, 2026.
-The jury is out as to whether his offensive principles will remain despite his absence.
+The jury is out as to whether his offensive principles will remain in his absence.

 Why Chicago?

 KF's shot diet is currently the biggest datapoint against him; over the last two seasons, the Bulls have the best Rim+3s (Moreyball) frequency in the league, and the second-best rim rate.
-Billy Donovan's offense presents an immediate remedy.
+Billy Donovan's offense would've presented an immediate remedy.
 His weighted playtype compatibility is the best of the eleven surveyed teams, with his best two playtypes aligning best with the Bulls' most frequent, Transition and Spot-Up.
 All of their current guards are expiring or expendable outside of Giddey and Tre Jones, neither of whom is used heavily on-ball currently.
 Bulls are a mediocre 20th in offensive TOV% this season, Houston is #2 in the nation in oTOV%, he would solve a major team issue as well as compounding their best skills.
-Donovan was also Westbrook's coach when he won MVP and coached Shai/Chris Paul in the bubble season.
+Donovan had extensive experience with some of the most dynamic guards in recent memory, he was Westbrook's coach when he won MVP and coached Shai/Chris Paul in the bubble season.

 kingston-bulls-playtype